Firepal/godot-polyliner/addons/godot-line3d/Trail3D/README.md

 # Trail3D

-Samples and stores its own global transform (position, rotation) over time, then renders it as a trailling line.
+Samples and stores its own global transform (position, rotation) over time, then renders that as a line mesh.

 Properties:
 - Max Points : `int` = 10